 New construction not provided for in this Conservation Plan will be subject to a heritage alteration permit.

 The addition with shed roof at the rear was built at a later date than the original construction.
-This extension shall be carefully removed without damaging the original structure and the building shall to be rehabilitated so that a new addition of similar size (approximately 200 square feet) can be facilitated.
+A new addition shall be designed that accommodates new washrooms.